(click |

 for nutters like me who insist on using it in urban environments.
 It has made

-the weapon slightly less accurate, but its a support weapon; since when did
+the weapon slightly less accurate, but it’s a support weapon; since when did

 accuracy matter?